-Clean interior with mild soap and water after each trip.
+Clean interior with mild soapy water after each trip.
 When defrosting, be sure the drip tray is in place under the finned evaporator.
 The water will be carried through the drain tube to the outside of camper.
 Check the drain tube periodically to assure it's not plugged.
-Drain tube should always be routed through the exterior vent so draining does not occur inside of the camper as this can cause damage to your camper.
+Drain tube © ALP (Adventurer Limited Partnership).
+22 All Rights Reserved should always be routed through the exterior vent so draining does not occur inside of the camper as this can cause damage to your camper.

-Shower Care:
+Shower Care

-For cleaning use a non-abrasive cleaner.
 Household cleaners are recommended.
-Never use harsh detergents, abrasive cleaners or steel wool to clean the fiberglass surface.
+NOTICE: Never use harsh detergents, abrasive cleaners or steel wool to clean the fiberglass surface.

-Drains:
+Drains